STEM Educational Resources for Teachers

 Supported through a joint partnership between the National Radio Astronomy Observatory and NASA, the West Virginia Space Public Outreach Team (SPOT) recruits and trains college presenters to bring presentations about current West Virginia space science, technology, and engineering to West Virginia K-12 classrooms, museums, and youth programs.

+(Note: Not funded at this time, but may be in future.)
 An NSF sponsored program that gives K-12 teachers research experience by providing "summer jobs" working alongside a NRAO astronomer or engineer in Socorro, NM or Green Bank, WV.

 Chautauqua Short Courses